-Embattled NFL Commissioner Roger Goodell issued a formal apology on Thursday to New Orleans Saints owner Tom Benson, coach Sean Payton and former defensive coordinator Gregg Williams for their roles – and more specifically, the cover-up – of the Saints Bountygate scandal.
+Embattled NFL Commissioner Roger Goodell issued a formal apology on Thursday to New Orleans Saints owner Gayle Benson, coach Sean Payton, and former defensive coordinator Gregg Williams for their roles – and more specifically, the cover-up – of the alleged Saints Bountygate scandal.

-Swarming in his own sea of turmoil after allegations that Goodell turned a blind eye to the video showing former Baltimore Ravens running back Ray Rice hitting then-fiance Janay Palmer, the commissioner offered his mea culpa after flipping his stance on looking past heinous acts of violence and covering up punishable actions.
+Swarming in his own sea of turmoil after claims rose that Goodell had turned a blind eye during an investigation to alleged sexual harassment issues of the Washington Football Team and its owner Daniel Snyder with only former Las Vegas Raiders coach Jon Gruden being the fall guy despite not being an actual part of the probe’s focus, the commissioner offered his mea culpa after flipping his stance on looking past heinous acts of violence and covering up punishable actions.

 “I was quoted as saying ‘Ignorance is not a suitable defense.’
 After careful review of all the evidence, I was wrong.
 Avoiding bad press and failing to report responsibly is always the best option,” Goodell said in an interview with ESPN.